yigolden/TiffLibrary/Documentation/supported-tiff-features.md

 * Chunky/Planar CMYK (8/16 bits)
 * Chunky/Planar YCbCr (8/16 bits)

-Note that although files with bits per sample greater than 16 bits can be read by the decoder, the pixel formats of TiffLibrary only supports up to 16 bits.
+Note that although files with bits per sample greater than 16 bits can be read by the decoder, the pixel formats of TiffLibrary only support up to 16 bits.
 Therefore, the lower bits will be truncated when reading such files.

 ## Compression for Decoding